 • The usefulness of new technologies will vary greatly depending on the context of application.
 Advances will bring benefits to different professions and in different ways, and this will be problematic in the long run: true human advancement will be possible when a single technology, a single apparatus can individually adapt to each individual, producing different improvements and responses on the individual.

-• Many difficulties will be raised regarding the adoption of human advancements in professions that include third party liability: it will be really difficult to see surgeons or vehicle passengers adopting technological or pharmacological solutions to improve performance.
+• Many difficulties will be raised regarding the adoption of human advancements in professions which include third party liability: it will be really difficult to see surgeons or motor vehicle passengers adopting technological or pharmacological solutions to improve performance.
 It will take a long time and various political, ethical and philosophical responses.

-• If the advancements reach the mass of the workforce there is a risk that many employees will be forced by contract to adopt them to achieve quality or production standards: this could lead to major consequences and ethical risks on individual freedom.
+• If the advancements reach the mass of the workforce there is a risk that many employees will be forced by contract to adopt them to reach quality or production standards: this could lead to major consequences and ethical risks on individual freedom.

 Disability: a concrete hope.

-A final corollary on which I am reflecting (and derives from the last reasoning in the list among the 'Minus') and that makes me smile with contentment in imagining the future is a possible consequence of human enhancement that concerns the share of work managed by people with disabilities: the number of disabled people able to carry out work in an average manner and timing will increase significantly.
+A final corollary on which I am reflecting (and derives from the last reasoning in the list among the 'Minus') and which makes me smile with contentment in imagining the future is a possible consequence of human enhancement concerning the share of work managed by people with disabilities: the number of disabled people able to carry out work in an average manner and timing will increase significantly.
 According to ISTAT, there are more than 3 million disabled people in Italy: of these, over one million have significant problems with mobility, motor coordination, resistance to weight.
 50% of them are of working age.
 The improvements in technology will allow us to have them all as co-workers, hoping that the future will allow us to have it, a job :)